 Top 5 Best Stretch Mark Creams to Use During Pregnancy

 To help you find the best stretch mark cream to use during your pregnancy, we’ve compiled a list of favorites from experienced moms who have avoided stretch marks during theirs.
 Some stretch mark creams can be used throughout pregnancy while others are better for the second or third trimester.
-There are some creams that are specifically designed for pregnancy and others that are created for all different kinds of stretch marks.
+Some creams are specifically designed for pregnancy and others that are created for all different kinds of stretch marks.
 Make sure to research the cream you are interested in before purchasing, so you know it is the right one for you.

 This stretch mark cream was created by two moms, one who is a doctor and the other from the beauty industry with over fifty years of experience.
 Amar Botanica was created as a safe way to care for your skin as well as reduce and prevent stretch marks during pregnancy.

-The ingredients that really make this cream work are shea butter, avocado oil, and centella asiatica.
+The ingredients that really make this cream work are Shea butter, avocado oil, and centella asiatica.
 Centella asiatica is well known for its properties that help with both anti-aging and skin tightening.
 Each of these ingredients brings a special benefit to the cream to make it as effective as possible.

 After you apply this cream, it will continue to melt into your skin anywhere from twelve to twenty-four hours later.
 Another benefit of this cream is it helps with the itchiness that often comes with your growing belly and stretch marks.

 Many women swear by Bio-Oil as their stretch mark weapon of choice.
 However, it isn’t as natural as some of the other choices.
 The ingredient label also shows the product includes Retinyl Palmitate as the 5th ingredient.
 This is a form of Vitamin A contraindicated during pregnancy.
-If you’re interested in Bio-Oil, it may be worth discussing it with your prenatal care provider prior to use.
+If you’re interested in Bio-Oil, it may be worth discussing it with your prenatal care provider before use.

-One of the most natural stretch mark creams available, this spray on “natural stretch oil” from Earth Mama Angel Baby is made with grape seed oil, jojoba oil, and calendula, an herb known widely for its many skincare benefits.
+One of the most natural stretch mark creams available, this spray-on “natural stretch oil” from Earth Mama Angel Baby is made with grape seed oil, jojoba oil, and calendula, an herb known widely for its many skincare benefits.

 Moms couldn’t decide whether Palmer’s cocoa butter massage lotion or their tummy butter was better.
 But, many did agree Palmer’s was their preferred stretch mark cream to use during pregnancy.
 Although these cocoa butter products from Palmer’s do contain less concerning ingredients than Bio-Oil, they’re also not as natural as the Earth Mama Angel Baby, Weleda, or Burt’s Bees products.